Yug34/megalith/src/content/blog/asserting-your-assumptions.md

 Because why would anyone ever assume otherwise?

-Assertions are a way to enforce correctness into your code such that your code itself screams at you when it is doing something you didn't expect it to, or when it is working with something you didn't expect it to.
+Assertions are a way to enforce correctness into your code such that your code itself screams at you when it is doing something you didn't expect it to.

 This also results in a subtle difference in the way you think of testing:
 - With unit tests, you manually predict and account for edge cases and make sure they are handled properly.